debops/debops/docs/ansible/roles/debops.kibana/defaults-detailed.rst

 a ``name`` key.
 The dictionaries support specific parameters:

 ``name``
   String.
-The ame of the Kibana option.
+The name of the Kibana option.

 ``value``
   The value of the Kibana option.
 Can be a string, a number, a boolean or